UofT-DSI/sql/README.md

 * **src**: Source code, databases, logs, and required dependencies (requirements.txt) needed during the module.
 * **.gitignore**: Files to exclude from this folder, specified by the Technical Facilitator
 * **LICENSE**: The license for this repository.
+* **SETUP.md**: Contains the instructions for following the steps required to complete the SQL onboarding tasks.
 * **README**: This file.